robbawebba/night-light/README.md

 If you've already forked the repo and cloned it somewhere else, you'll want to use `apm link --dev` within the package directory, followed by `apm install` to get dependencies.

 #### Workflow
-**Fork and submit a PR** is the preferred workflow.
-First add the original repo as a remote to pull upstream changes:
+Feel free to fork this project and clone your fork for developing! **Hint**: Add the original repo as a remote to pull upstream changes:
 ```
 git remote add upstream https://github.com/robbawebba/night-light.git
 git pull upstream develop
 ```
-Make sure you pull upstream changes before beginning to code in the future.

 After pulling upstream changes, run `apm update` and `atom --dev` to start working in dev mode.

-To start hacking, create a new branch for your work then either submit a Pull Request when done or when you want some feedback!
+To start hacking, create a new branch for your work then submit a Pull Request when done or when you want some feedback!
 Thank you in advance for your work!
 It's greatly appreciated :)